Air Filter Replacements Made in the USA – Manufacturer Direct

 Windows/Doors – Usually Closed

 “The most important maintenance task that will ensure the efficiency of your air conditioner is to routinely replace your air filters […] air conditioner furnace filters may need more frequent attention if the air conditioner is in constant use, is subjected to dusty conditions, or you have fur-bearing pets in the house.” – United States Department of Energy

-Our 1” filters come in boxes of three, six, twelve or twenty-four.
+Most of our 1” filters come in boxes of two, three, six, twelve, or twenty-four.
 The 2” air filters are boxed in packs of three and twelve.
 The 4” and 5” air filters can be purchased in boxes of one, two, and four.
 Quantity discounts are automatically computed in the shopping cart, so be sure to try greater quantities to compare prices.

-Nordic Pure accepts Visa, MasterCard, American Express, Discover, PayPal and check or money order.
-Payment for your AC filters must be made at the time you place your order at our website.
+Nordic Pure accepts Visa, MasterCard, American Express, Discover, PayPal, and check or money order.
+Payment for your AC filters must be made at the time you place your order.
 If you prefer, you can send us a check or money order for payment in full along with your order which can be sent directly to our corporate office:

 2500 N Louisiana Dr

 After we receive payment, your order will be processed.
 Please make certain to include complete information with your mail order including contact name, phone number or any other additional information you feel is important.